Velasquezj/wsj-technical-exam/README.md

 Welcome to the WSJ Data Science & Analytics takehome exam for the membership team.
 Please submit answers in the form of a Jupyter notebook, in any scripting language of your choice.
-Please email zipped files to john.wiley@dowjones.com within one week of receiving the exam.
+Please email zipped files to john.wiley@dowjones.com within three days of receiving the exam.

 ## Scenario